 NATIONAL UNDERGROUND AMERICA DAY

-One of the top advantages to a subterranean dwelling is energy conservation.
-Completely covered homes or Earth-sheltered homes are covered on all sides with earth while earth-bermed homes leave one side exposed.
+Subterranean living boasts energy conservation as one of its the top advantages.
+Completely covered homes or earth-sheltered homes are covered on all sides with soil while earth-bermed homes leave one side exposed.
 Both allow for more stable temperatures within the home and less exposure to the elements.

-Wells was also a writer, illustrator, draftsman, lecturer, cartoonist, columnist, and solar consultant practiced what he preached by living in a modern earth-sheltered building of his own design.
-He took up the challenge of underground architecture as he believed the Earth’s surface was “made for living plants, not industrial plants”.
+Wells was also a writer, illustrator, draftsman, lecturer, cartoonist, columnist, and solar consultant.
+He practiced what he preached by living in a modern earth-sheltered building of his own design, too.
+He also took up the challenge of underground architecture as he believed the Earth’s surface was “made for living plants, not industrial plants.”

 Retiring in 2004, Wells continued his advocacy for underground living until the end of his life.